 - Spread some olive oil or oil of choice on the cheese.

-- Position the pan under the broiler and leave to seat for about 5 to 8 minutes.
+- Position the pan under the broiler and leave it to sit for about 5 to 8 minutes.

 - Please take out the cheese and spread it on your pizza.